 We have meetups all around the city.
 Meetups are a great place to get help with a carrier that isn't fitting well, to try new things, and to meet other babywearers.
 Below is our current lineup.
 Please join us on Facebook for Event announcements and for additional meeting information.
 Please arrive on time if you have specific issue you would like us to address.
 All caregivers are welcome!

 Inwood - Meetings at the Inwood Branch of the New York Public Library, upstairs in the children's activity room.
 Generally held the 4th Friday of the month, 10:15 - 11:30am.
-Next meetings: Fridays May 26th and June 23rd, from 10:15-11:30am.
+Next meeting: Friday September 22, from 10:15-11:30am.

 Woodside - Meetings at the Woodside Branch of the Queens Library (54-22 Skillman Avenue).
 Generally the second Friday each month 10am - 12pm.
-Next meetings: Fridays May 12th and June 9th, 10am - 12pm.
+Next meetings: Fridays, September 8th and October 13th, 10am - 12pm.

 Become a member

 There are many great reasons to become a member of BWI of NYC.
 Not only are you supporting an organization that promotes safe babywearing, you are also joining an amazing group of ladies (and gents!) who will be there to support you, geek out with you, and become friends and companions throughout your babywearing journey.
 Another GREAT benefit of becoming a member is gaining access to our Lending Library!
 Not sure if that toddler carrier will fit your child yet?
 Want to try out a new size woven wrap before purchasing?
 Never tried a mei tai?
 You can borrow each of these carriers - and more!
 Membership dues are $30 per year, and you must be a member for 30 days prior to checking out a carrier.
 We ask that carriers be returned after 30 days.
 And of course, we want to hear your reviews!

 Please send your $30 via PayPal (we get to keep it all if you send it "friends and family") to email@example.com